YargKlnc/Sql-Challenge/README.md

 3. Each CSV file imported into its corresponding SQL table.

-4. Employee_Schema.sql added in this folder
+4. Employee_Schema.sql added inside this folder

 **Data Analysis**